f3s: Kubernetes with FreeBSD - Part 5: WireGuard mesh network

 PersistentKeepalive = 25

 Whereas there are two main sections.
-One is [Interface], which configures the current host (here: f0):
+One is [Interface], which configures the current host (here: f0 or pixel7pro):

 - Address: Local virtual IP address on the WireGuard interface.